 Making a Recorded Statement

-You can count on the insurance company calling you after the accident to ask you what happened.
+You can count on the insurance company to call you after the accident to ask you what happened.
 You can also count on the insurance company trying to trick you into saying something that will undermine your case.

 Using an Independent Doctor